quicwg/wg-materials/charter/charter.md

 a logging format and schemas for QUIC and HTTP/3 endpoints (qlog), etc.

 The third area of work is the specification of new extensions to QUIC.
-These extensions intended for standards track need to have general applicability to multiple application protocols.
-Also, the WG may decide to publish extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.
+Extensions intended for Standards Track need to have general applicability to multiple application protocols.
+The WG may also decide to publish extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.